prodo-dev/plz/README.md

   - Python
   - Anaconda
   - PyTorch
-- data-based workflow, so that you can ensure you're always working with the correct inputs and outputs
+- data-based workflow, so that you don't accidentally compute your model with the wrong input
 - parameter awareness, so that you can run the same experiment with multiple sets of parameters
 - full history, so that you can review your experiments over time